Improving Topic Modeling by Distilling Soft Labels from Language Models: Related Work

 \subsection{Neural Topic Models}

-Built upon the generative probabilistic framework described by Latent Dirichlet Allocation (LDA)~\citep{blei2003latent}, the LDA family of neural topic models integrate deep neural network components through the variational autoencoder (VAE) framework \citep{kingma2014auto}.
-This is done by using an encoder network to approximating the posterior to a variational distribution $q(z|x)$, before the decoder uses the sampled topic proportion $\theta$ to reconstruct the document's BoW representation.
-For examples, \citet{miao2017discovering} mapped documents into continuous latent representation by using the encoder to predict the mean and variance of a Gaussian posterior, while ProdLDA \citep{srivastava2017autoencoding} used a product-of-experts architecture where document–topic vectors are sampled from a logistic-normal prior (a laplace approximation to a dirichlet).
-Another line of work have leveraged the semantic information of pre-trained embeddings \citep{fang-etal-2024-cwtm, abaskohi-etal-2025-cemtm}, examples include the Embedding Topic Model (ETM) \citep{dieng-etal-2020-topic}, which represents topics and words in a shared embedding space, where the document is reconstructed via the inner product between the topic and the initialized word embedding.
-Building on ProdLDA, CombinedTM \citep{bianchi-etal-2021-pre} concatenated the BoW document input with contextualized Sentence-BERT (SBERT) embeddings \citep{reimers-gurevych-2019-sentence}, while ZeroshotTM~\citep{bianchi-etal-2021-cross} replaced the input entirely with SBERT embeddings.
-In our work, we also adopt the ProdLDA architecture without modifications by replacing the input and and reconstruction targets with semantically-rich representations from language models.
+Built upon the generative probabilistic framework described by Latent Dirichlet Allocation (LDA)~\citep{blei2003latent}, the LDA family of neural topic models integrate deep neural network components through the variational autoencoder (VAE) framework \citep{kingma2014auto}, using an encoder to approximate the posterior with a variational distribution $q(z|x)$ and a decoder to reconstruct the document's BoW representation from sampled topic proportions $\theta$.
+For example, \citet{miao2017discovering} mapped documents into continuous latent representation by using the encoder to predict the mean and variance of a Gaussian posterior, while ProdLDA~\citep{srivastava2017autoencoding} replaced the mixture-of-multinomials decoder of LDA with a product of experts architecture where document-topic vectors are sampled from a logistic-normal prior.
+Another line of work has leveraged the semantic information of pre-trained embeddings \citep{fang-etal-2024-cwtm, abaskohi-etal-2025-cemtm}, examples include the Embedding Topic Model (ETM) \citep{dieng-etal-2020-topic}, which represents topics and words in a shared embedding space, where the document is reconstructed via the inner product between the topic and the initialized word embedding.
+Building on ProdLDA, CombinedTM \citep{bianchi-etal-2021-pre} concatenated the BoW document input with contextualized Sentence-BERT (SBERT) embeddings \citep{reimers-gurevych-2019-sentence}, while ZeroShotTM~\citep{bianchi-etal-2021-cross} replaced the input entirely with SBERT embeddings.

 Alternatively, clustering-based methods \citep{zhang-etal-2022-neural} congregate contextualized embeddings to semantically similar word or document clusters.
 For example, \citet{sia-etal-2020-tired} performed clustering on word embeddings and obtain top words using weighing and re-ranking, while BERTopic \citep{grootendorst2022bertopic} performed clustering on document embeddings and use a class-based TF-IDF method to label each topical cluster.
 While these methods often achieve high coherence, clustering algorithms often have non-linear complexity and cannot efficiently scale-up to large corpora.